LinsiLin/Store-Database-System/README.md

 # Store-Database-System
-This is my database course project which includes 3 parts.
+A store database system that allows both company and buyers to input and retrieve information from the database.
+This project includes 3 parts.

 # Part1: The Semantic-Conceptual Model